HellBjoern/mediaportal_api/Readme.md

 On Error / Failure / Other Code is 400

-Logging can be turned on by

 ## Login

-* Checks credentials and on success returns user +
+* Checks credentials and on success returns user + uid

 * *ip*:*port*/user/login